Wang Daiyu: Life

-His earliest ancestor in the early Ming period came to China in the retinue of a Tributary Emissary from the West (the Arabian peninsula).
+His earliest ancestor in the early Ming period came to China in the retinue of a Tributary Emissary from the West (the Arabian Peninsula).
 Because he was adept at the art of astronomy and calculating calendars, he held the office of Master Supervisor of the Imperial Observatory, and was granted a residence in Lu Fei Lane (present day South Hong Wu Street) in Nanjing.

 Philosophy

 His descendants followed in this field.
 As a child, Wang Daiyu learned from his father.
 Later, he studied under Ma Junshi from Nanjing.
 At the age of 20, he began studying Chinese and an intensive investigation of the writings of Confucianism, Buddhism, Daoism, as well as other miscellaneous teachings.
 In the fifteenth year of the reign of the Chongzhen Emperor, he made a translation of Zhengjiao Zhenquan (正教真詮, "A True Explanation of the Right Religion"), in twenty "juan", and began the enterprise of translating the Islamic scriptures into Chinese.
 Later, he also wrote Qingzhen Da Xue (清真大學, "The Great learning of Islam") and Xizhen Zhengda (希真正答, "Rare and True Answers").
 Within Chinese Islamic circles, he is known by the laudatory title, "Great Saint of the Qing Period."
 Wang believed in providing Islamic works in Chinese-language versions instead of depending upon Arabic ones.

+Wang died around 1660 and was buried in the cemetery attached to Yongshou Mosque in Beijing.

 Works

 Wang was fluent in Chinese, Persian, and Arabic.
 He studied Confucianism extensively and used it to explain Islam.

 Wang wrote "The Real Commentary", in which he uses Chinese Classical texts to explain Islam, since Chinese speakers couldn't read original Islamic texts in other languages.
 He is most critical of Buddhism and Taoism, while citing Confucian ideas which agreed with Islam in order to explain it.

-Wang wrote about Islam in the Chinese language and in a Confucian context, not to convert non Muslim Chinese to Islam, but to help Muslims in China understand Islam, since the majority of them spoke Chinese at his time.
+Wang wrote about Islam in the Chinese language and in a Confucian context, not to convert non-Muslim Chinese to Islam, but to help Muslims in China understand Islam, since the majority of them spoke Chinese at his time.

-Wang also used the Chinese language and Confucianism to explain Islam to non Muslim Han Chinese in addition to Muslims.
+Wang also used the Chinese language and Confucianism to explain Islam to non-Muslim Han Chinese in addition to Muslims.

 Wang Daiyu's works eventually became part of the Chinese Islamic text the Han Kitab, along with other Muslim scholars from eastern China like Liu Zhi, and Ma Zhu.